Dirt Diggers Digest Guide to Strategic Corporate Research

 Federal Trade Commission and Justice Department Antitrust Division

 The FTC enforces a variety of consumer protection laws and shares enforcement of the antitrust laws with the Department of Justice.
-The Commission’s website contains an archive of actions it has taken since 1996 (and a few earlier cases).
+The Commission’s website contains an archive of actions it has taken since 1996 (and some earlier cases).
 The Antitrust Division's website has an archive of press releases about resolved cases.
 LexisNexis has an archive of consent decrees that companies have signed with the FTC since 1980.
 It also has an archive of Justice Department final judgments during that same period.

 Federal product regulators